Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Accelerator Design for Efficient Sparse and Irregular Tensor Computations

-\textbf{Shared memory management:} Compressed tensors are stored in the shared on-chip memory which is non-coherent, multi-banked, and often non-unified.
-For a pre-determined sequence of execution, the control logic of the accelerator initiates the accesses between off-chip and on-chip memory.
-For energy-efficient acceleration, such memory accesses need to be interleaved with computations such that the memory access latency can be hidden.
-Section \ref{sec::memory-management} discusses shared memory architectures of accelerators and describes hiding of miss penalty for processing sparse tensors.
-It also describes the data reuse opportunities for varying sparsity-levels and dimensions of tensors of common DNNs and how sparsity can lower the potential data reuse.
-Apart from temporal reuse of the tensors of a single layer from on-chip memory, sparse and quantized tensors (low storage requirements) offer cross-layer reuse of intermediate output tensors.
-Section \ref{sec::memory-management} discusses techniques that leverage such opportunities.
+\textbf{Memory management:} Compressed tensors are often stored in the shared on-chip memory that is non-coherent, multi-banked, and often non-unified.
+For a pre-determined sequence of execution, a controller or PEs initiates the accesses between off-chip and on-chip memory; their latency needs to be hidden behind computations on PEs.
+Section \ref{sec::memory-management} discusses corresponding memory architectures and techniques for hiding miss penalty for sparse tensors via double-buffering or asynchronous computation and memory accesses.
+It describes the data reuse opportunities for various sparsity and dimensions of tensors of common DNNs and how sparsity lowers the reuse.
+It also discusses techniques that leverage cross-layer reuse of intermediate output layers and reduce latency.

-\textbf{Communication networks:} Once tensor elements are accessed from the shared memory, they are grouped and communicated to appropriate PEs via interconnect networks.
-Accelerators use one or more networks to distribute the data and metadata of compressed tensors to PEs.
-Depending on the data reuse opportunities available, multiple PEs are often programmed to process the same set of elements of a tensor.
-Such spatial reuse is leveraged by accelerators with multicast or mesh networks.
-However, with varying sparsity and depending on data extraction and mapping mechanism, spatial reuse opportunities during data communication vary considerably \cite{chen2019eyeriss}.
-Section \ref{sec::comm-networks} discusses different communication networks used by accelerators to process sparse and quantized tensors.
-It also describes challenges in executing inter-PE communications that become unstructured due to sparsity and mechanisms to accumulate intermediate/partial outputs.
+\textbf{Communication networks:} Once tensor blocks are fetched from memory, they are distributed to appropriate PEs via interconnect networks (often one per operand).
+Efficient designs ensure that sufficient data can be fed to PEs while they perform computations.
+Reuse is leveraged spatially by multicast or mesh networks that communicate common data blocks to multiple PEs.
+It lowers accesses to memory hierarchy and communication latency.
+However, spatial reuse opportunities vary depending on the sparsity, NZ extraction mechanism, and mapping of the functionality on the accelerator.
+Section \ref{sec::comm-networks} discusses different designs for distributing sparse and quantized tensors and reducing partial outputs.
+It also describes challenges in executing inter-PE communications that may become unstructured due to sparsity and the temporal and spatial mechanisms for reduction/collection of the outputs.
+It describes how configurable designs support various communication patterns for different sparsity, reuse, and functionality.